AKCDV/CargoTracker_Group4/README.md

 ## How to Use
 1. Install IoT sensors in the cargo area.
 2. Configure the system with customized humidity thresholds.
-3. Integrate with HVAC systems for automated control.
+3. Integrate with systems for automated control.
 4. Monitor data and receive alerts through the cloud dashboard.

 ## Requirements
 - IoT sensors (e.g., DHT11 or equivalent)
-- Cloud platform (e.g., Microsoft Azure, AWS, or Google Cloud)
+- Cloud platform ( Azure etc.)
 - Internet connection for real-time data synchronization